The Substitute

-It was filmed at Miami Sr. High school.
+It was filmed at Miami Senior High School.

 Plot

-Jonathan Shale is a mercenary and a Vietnam veteran.
+Jonathan Shale is a Vietnam War veteran and mercenary.
 After a botched covert operation in Cuba in which three men from his platoon were killed, he returns home to Miami.
 He surprises his girlfriend, Jane Hetzko, at her apartment; she welcomes him warmly.
 Hetzko is a schoolteacher at inner-city Columbus High School, an institution with a considerable gang problem.

-She is particularly disliked by Juan Lacas, leader of the Kings of Destruction gang (KOD).
-While jogging one morning, Hetzko is attacked and has her leg broken.
-Hetzko and Shale believe this to be related to the KOD, which prompts the latter to go undercover as an Ivy League-educated, government-affiliated substitute teacher for his girlfriend's class.
+Hetzko is particularly disliked by Juan Lacas, leader of the Kings of Destruction (KOD) gang.
+While jogging one morning, she is attacked and has her leg broken.
+Jane and Shale believe this to be related to the KOD, which prompts the latter to go undercover as an Ivy League-educated, government-affiliated substitute teacher for his girlfriend's class.

-Shale arrives at Columbus High School and is taken aback at first by the lowly conditions.
-He is unable to control his class of poorly educated and poorly behaved students on the first day, but decides to use his street smarts and military tactics to gain the upper hand.
-Soon enough, he is able to take command of the students by displaying his combat self-defense techniques when students attack him.
+Shale arrives at Columbus High School and is initially taken aback by the poor conditions.
+He is unable to control his class of poorly-educated and poorly-behaved students on the first day but decides to use his street smarts and military tactics to gain the upper hand.
+Soon enough, he is able to take command by displaying his combat self-defense techniques when students attack him.
+When students go to the school nurse for help with their injuries, the principal, Claude Rolle, warns Shale that corporal punishment is forbidden, but Shale claims self-defense.

-He is warned not to use such methods by the principal, Claude Rolle, but gains the respect of his students when he bonds with them over the similarities between his early gang and Vietnam War experiences and their involvement in petty crime and street gangs.
-During this time, he befriends fellow schoolteacher Darrell Sherman and also crosses paths with Lacas, who is also one of his students.
+During his time teaching, Shale gains the respect of the students when he bonds with them over the similarities between his war experiences and their involvement in petty crime and gangs.
+He also befriends fellow schoolteacher Darrell Sherman and crosses paths with Juan Lacas, a student who is also a leader in a local gang.

-Suspicious of the odd conditions within the high school, Shale sets up surveillance cameras throughout the building.
-He discovers that Lacas orchestrated the attack on Hetzko.
-He also discovers that Lacas is secretly working with Rolle to distribute cocaine around Miami for a major narcotics ring.
-Shale and his team raid a drug deal, using the stolen money to buy music and sports equipment in the form of a "school donation."
+Suspicious of the conditions within the school, Shale sets up surveillance cameras throughout the building and discovers that Juan orchestrated the attack on Jane.
+He also discovers that Juan is secretly working with Rolle to distribute cocaine around Miami for a major narcotics ring.
+Shale and his team raid a drug deal, using the stolen money to buy music and sports equipment and claim that it is a donation to the school.